geoffreylitt/convivial-paper/all.md

 Implementing the Wildcard adapter API could help developers by allowing users to fix some of their own issues, particularly idiosyncratic use cases that the first party developer would never plan to prioritize.
 Supporting Wildcard could be straightforward in a typical client-side application that already has access to a structured version of the data in the page.
 And while some developers might hesitate to promote extensibility in their clients to avoid unwanted changes, the most common problem of users blocking ads is already ground well trod by existing browser extensions.
 There is also precedent for first parties implementing an official client extension API in response to user demand: for several years, Google maintained an official extension API in Gmail for Greasemonkey scripts to use.
 (Incidentally, since then, third parties have continued to maintain Gmail extension APIs used by many Gmail browser extensions [@streak; @talwar2019], illustrating the value of collaboratively maintaining third party adapters.)

+## No magic

+* an ecosystem of programmers collaboratively building a platform for end users
+* but still empowering end users to do the creative parts, the final glue
+* less brittle, less confusing and surprising (maybe Chickenfoot or Coscripter had this problem?
+Find a nugget in those papers to support.
+I remember Helena had something about auto-scraping breaking... contrast with Gmail.Js stability?)
+* still leaves the door open for future automation
+* maybe "first party optional" can be included here?

 # Related work

 _Note: a lot of this was already covered above; how to deal with that?_